Your ultimate guide to B2B Growth Hacking!

-What is paid marketing growth?
+What is paid B2B growth?

 Essentially any expense on marketing can be categorized as paid marketing growth.
 However, not every company has exciting products that can leverage viral and sticky marketing growth.

-Viral and sticky marketing most often applies to software companies but let’s say you are in another industry that doesn’t benefit from online growth.
+Viral and sticky marketing most often applies to SaaS companies but let’s say you are in another industry that doesn’t benefit from online growth.
 What are your options when you are responsible to market an over-the-shelf product?